MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/introducing-ssl-certificate-management.md

 [!INCLUDE[appliesto-xxx-xxx-xxx-SUB-xxx-md](../includes/appliesto-xxx-xxx-xxx-SUB-xxx-md.md)]

-The Secure Sockets Layer (SSL) certificate management feature allows you to monitor and manage the lifecycle of SSL certificates in your SharePoint farm, from acquisition and deployment to usage, expiration, and renewal..
+The Secure Sockets Layer (SSL) certificate management feature allows you to monitor and manage the lifecycle of SSL certificates in your SharePoint farm, from acquisition and deployment to usage, expiration, and renewal.

 This article focuses on the following SSL certificate management operations.